Shorten Editorial Cycles with Terminology Management and Writer Support

 In the realm of content creation, time is of the essence.
 Every editorial cycle spent refining terminology and style is a cycle that could be better used generating more content or improving existing materials.
-There are a couple of things that you can do to streamline your review process and avoid bottlenecks, such as using agreed-upon terms, having a company language style guide, and taking advantage of automation.
+Using clear terminology and automation tools can drastically shorten editorial cycles, avoiding review bottlenecks and speeding up approvals

-Will a Style Guide Shorten the Documentation Review Process?
+How a Style Guide Helps Shorten the Review Process

 /ˌed.əˈtɔːr.i.əl/ /ˈsaɪ.kəl/